-Sagarmatha national park :- Sagarmatha is the Nepali name for Mt.
+Sagarmatha national park:- Sagarmatha is the Nepali name for Mt.
 Everest, whereas Chomolungma is the Tibetan name for it.
 It is located in Nepal.
-The Sagarmatha national park was established in 1976 where it became the country’s first national park to be opened.
+The Sagarmatha national park was established in 1976 and it became the country’s first national park to be opened.

 Thus, it is a protected area in the Himalayas of northeast Nepal.
 It is dominated by snow-capped mountains and trails along with valleys and glaciers.
 The nearest city to this is Namche, which is famous for its Namche bazaar.

-This national park became the country’s first-ever natural heritage inscribed park.
-That is why it has been listed in the UNESCO world heritage site.
+This national park became the country’s first-ever natural heritage-inscribed park.
+That is why it has been listed as the UNESCO world heritage site.

 10 Incredible Reasons Why You Should Visit Sagarmatha National Park, Nepal